 Volunteers on this program are accommodated in a comfortable Volunteer House in central Tirana.
 Each room accommodates up to 4 with shared bathroom and communal facilities.
+The shared rooms are split by gender.
 The house is equipped with a tidy kitchen and dining area where volunteers can prepare meals and snacks in a homely environment.

 All standard amenities are available in the Volunteer House, including hot showers, Western style bathrooms, bed linen, a functional kitchen and Wi-Fi.
 An Albanian expression sums up the hospitality you can expect during your stay in Tirana - “Buke, kripe dhe zemer” (Bread, Salt and a warm heart).

 Accommodation in Tirana is self-catered and food is not included in the program fees.
 Volunteers can opt to make use of the kitchen facilities to prepare meals or dine out at one of the many restaurants, bars and cafes within easy reach of the Volunteer House.
 Lunch options are varied and affordable at cafes and markets situated close to the program site.